BLCM/wlmods/Apocalyptech/README.md

   bypass red Dark Magic barriers, and see hidden bridges from the beginning of the game.
 - **Movement Speed Cheats** - Move faster!
+- **Short Overworld Dungeons** - Shortens all Overworld dungeons (single-room only, and shorter enemy waves)

 ## Gear Changes